Dealing with the deceased’s property: Wills, intestacy, and small estates

 Distributing the property

-Once you’ve identified and collected together all the property that the deceased owned (“gathered in” the estate), and dealt with any debts, taxes and legal claims the deceased might have been responsible for, you can then distribute the property to the people who are entitled to it.
+Once you’ve identified and collected all the property that the deceased owned (“gathered in” the estate), and dealt with any debts, taxes and legal claims the deceased might have been responsible for, you can then distribute the property to the people who are entitled to it.

 If there’s a will, you’ll distribute the estate to the beneficiaries according to the directions in the will.
 If there isn’t a will, you’ll follow the legal rules set out in the Administration Act 1969 (the “laws of intestacy”).